Support

 camera hobby

-New businesses often have losses in their early years.
-Taxpayers should not worry about deducting losses from their business in the first two years.
+New businesses often have losses in their early years, but taxpayers should not worry about deducting losses from their business in the first two years.
 Losses are normal and expected.
-However, if losses continue into year three and beyond, the IRS may challenge these deductions as hobby losses, which can affect your adjusted gross income.
+However, if losses continue into year three and beyond, the IRS may challenge these deductions as hobby losses.

-If you want to turn your hobby into a business, you need to run it in a business-like manner to avoid the hobby loss rules under the Internal Revenue Code.
+If you want to turn your hobby into a business, you need to run it in a business-like manner to avoid the hobby loss rules.
 An appropriate goal is to make a profit by year three.

 Here are 7 practical tips to keep you and your new business out of IRS trouble:

-2. Make sure to pay your taxes quarterly.
-This is very important and easy to forget.
+3. Make sure to pay your taxes quarterly.
+This is super important and easy to forget.
 Your CPA or tax preparer will provide you with the payment amounts, due dates and instructions.

 You are welcome to contact our CPA office and request assistance with your tax and accounting matters.
 We can be reached by telephone at 678-235-5460 (Atlanta) or 773-828-0551 (Chicago).
 To reach us online, contact us here.
 You are also welcome to email me directly at gary.massey@masseyandcompanyCPA.com.